HenryDayHall/CORSIKA8/GUIDELINES.md

 The CORSIKA Project decides on the [GUIDELINES](GUIDELINES.md), and can change them.

+# How to contribute

+  - We organize all development via `Issues` that may be feature requests, ideas, or bugs fix requests.
+  - New issues can be created, or existing issues picked up.
+  - Issues are discussed in meetings or via  corsika-devel@lists.kit.edu  within the CORSIKA Project.
+  - Issues are assigned to milestones.
+  - The work on issues is performed in `branches` that can be best created directly via the gitlab web interface.
+  - Proposed code to close one issue (located in a specific git branch) is reviewed and eventually discussed, and finally merged into the master branch to close the issue.

 ## Code formatting

 We rely on `clang-format` for code formatting.
 This has the tremendous